 Ref.
 Component or Assembly Art.
 Class.
-System Description & Boundaries Included Components (List not exhaustive) Excluded Components 1 Survival Cell Ite ems & Saf ety Stru ctures 1A Survival Cell and Primary Roll Structure 12 LTC The structure that includes the cockpit, takes suspension loads and aerodynamic loads and transfers them from and to the FIS through the FIS fixings and power unit through the engine studs plus the roll structure as defined in 12.4.1.
+System Description & Boundaries Included Components (List not exhaustive) Excluded Components 1 Survival Cell Ite ms & Saf ety Stru ctures 1A Survival Cell and Primary Roll Structure 12 LTC The structure that includes the cockpit, takes suspension loads and aerodynamic loads and transfers them from and to the FIS through the FIS fixings and power unit through the engine studs plus the roll structure as defined in 12.4.1.
 Bonded component as submitted for homologation.
 Any additional bonded components not required for FIA tests, any components fitted for FIA tests that are then subsequently removed 1D Front Floor Structure 12.2.7 OSC Front floor assembly Front floor structure, mounting brackets and any device or structure, and their mounting brackets, between the front floor structure and the survival cell.
 Fairings.
 1G Front Impact structure 13.6.1 LTC The structure that takes aerodynamic loads from the front wing and transfers them to the chassis FIS, hangers, fixings to chassis that are part of the FIS assembly Fairings, Camera brackets 1H Rear Impact structure 13.7.1 TRC The structure that mounts to the rear of the gearbox behind the differential Part as bonded to gearbox carrier.
 Details of flange for Rear Wing Beam attachment, excluding profile details.
-Fairings, bolted components 1К Pedals OSC Pedal Assembly Brake pedal assembly including pushrod connecting to the brake master cylinders(s), throttle Pedal including throttle damper, heel- rest, mounting brackets and local electrical and electronic components Fixings to the survival cell.
-2 Aerodynamic C omponer nts 2A Aerodynamic components, unless otherwise specified 3 LTC 2B Plank assembly 3.5.9 LTC Plank assembly as defined in 3.5.9 Plank structure and skids 2C Rear wing adjuster (DRS) 3.10.1 0 OSC DRS actuator including linkages Machined DRS Actuators, linkages, local electrical and electronic components Hoses, any component rigidly attached to the rear wing flap.
+Fairings, bolted components 1K Pedals OSC Pedal Assembly Brake pedal assembly including pushrod connecting to the brake master cylinders(s), throttle Pedal including throttle damper, heelrest, mounting brackets and local electrical and electronic components Fixings to the survival cell.
+1L Mirror Lens 12.2.7 OSC Mirror Lens Mirror Lens Backing structures 2 Aerodynamic C 2A Aerodynamic components, unless otherwise specified 3 LTC 2B Plank assembly 3.5.9 LTC Plank assembly as defined in 3.5.9 Plank structure and skids 2C Rear wing adjuster (DRS) 3.10.1 0 OSC DRS actuator including linkages Machined DRS Actuators, linkages, local electrical Hoses, any component rigidly attached to the rear wing flap.